‘Hell will break loose’: Trump hints at military moves in Mideast, Americas

 When asked to explain what he meant at the news conference, Trump baulked: “Do I have to define it for you?
 All hell will break out if those hostages aren’t back.”

 “If they’re not back by the time I get into office, all hell will break out in the Middle East, and it will not be good for Hamas, and it will not be good, frankly, for anyone.
 All hell will break out.
-I don’t have to say anymore, but that’s what it is,” he said.
+I don’t have to say any more, but that’s what it is,” he said.

 Syria policy